 This funding includes the cost to establish and wrap-up the Royal Commission after the inquiry has finished and anticipates the Royal Commission will run for three years.

 The Australian Government sought feedback through the public consultation process on how to best support people with disability, their families, carers and advocates to participate in the Royal Commission.

 In the 2019-20 Federal Budget, the Government allocated funding to enable the Royal Commission to provide accessible and appropriate arrangements for people with disability to engage with the inquiry.

 The Royal Commission will advise about accessibility arrangements for people with disability in the coming months.

 The Government will also provide individual advocacy supports and counselling support services for people engaging with the Royal Commission.

 It takes time to establish a Royal Commission.
 The Royal Commission undertakes its inquiry independent of the Government.
 The newly appointed Commissioners will decide on the next steps, including when to hold hearings, how people can participate and how to ensure the inquiry is accessible for people with disability.

-The Royal Commission will establish its own website in the coming weeks.
+The Royal Commission has established its own website Disability Royal Commission

 If you are currently experiencing any form of violence or abuse, or are concerned for your safety, call 000 or contact Police.